-The 2007 University of Wisconsin - Madison Clean Snowmobile Challenge entry drastically improves upon the best available technology in performance and emissions standards for over-snow recreational vehicles.
-Taking into consideration consumer performance requirements for an environmentally friendly snowmobile, the team engineered and installed a new, powerful four-stroke powerplant that combined satisfying performance with EPA 2012 emissions.
-A custom exhaust with quad three-way catalysts reduces air pollutants to levels well ahead of current and future EPA requirements.
-The redesigned drivetrain and exhaust after-treatment system ensure that Wisconsin's sled does not damage the environment it tours.
-Designed for manufacturability and aesthetically pleasing packaging, the Bucky Classic 750 is a cost-effective solution for performance-oriented riders seeking a cleaner, quieter snowmobile.
+The 2008 University of Wisconsin - Madison Clean Snowmobile Challenge entry drastically improves upon the best available technology in performance and emissions standards for over-snow recreational vehicles.
+Taking into consideration consumer performance requirements for an environmentally snowmobile, the team engineered and installed a new, powerful four-stroke powerplant that combined satisfying performance with EPA 2012 emissions.
+750FX's flex fuel capability gives consumers the ability to utilize renewable fuels.
+A custom exhaust with a three-way catalyst reduces air pollutants to levels well below EPA's 2012 emission requirements. redesigned drivetrain and exhaust after-treatment system ensures that Wisconsin's sled does not damage the environment it tours.
+Designed for manufacturability and aesthetically pleasing packaging, the Bucky 750FX is a cost-effective solution for performance-oriented riders seeking a cleaner, quieter snowmobile.